-- b.
+- a.
+A wheelchair restraint is defective, worn or missing. - b.
 Wheelchair anchorage systems and devices does not conform to European Directive 76/115 EEC (as amended by 90/629 EEC).
 See Appendix 'B'. - c.
 Ramps missing, insecurely stored, damaged/deformed, antislip covering in poor condition or missing. - d.
 Vehicle not presented with a valid or current LOLER certificate.